Skip navigation

 Defence industry connection program promotion

-Express your interest in the new Defence Industry Connection Program
+View Defence Industry Connection Program opportunities

 Offering paid industry placements, the South Australian Government’s new Defence Industry Connection Program is designed to support university students into defence industry careers.